 Factors responsible for the rate of absorption of absorbable sutures are

-- Types of absorbable suture plain gut is known to get absorbed faster than chromic gut
+Type of suture: plain gut is known to get absorbed faster than chromic gut

 Absorbable sutures are either made from specially processed animal materials or synthetic polymers such as polylactic acid (vicryl), polyglycolic acid (dexon), polyglyconate (maxon) and polydioxanone (pds).

-Based on their structures, sutures are categorized as:
+Based on their structures, sutures are categorized as Monofilament and Multifilament / Braided

-2. Multifilament/ Braided sutures - Multifilament sutures often provide better knot security when compared to monofilament sutures.
+Multifilament sutures often provide better knot security when compared to monofilament sutures.
 They are also quite pliable.
 Multifilament sutures are made of several strands that are twisted or braided together.
 They are generally coated to smoothen out the surface and reduce capillarity.
-These include pga, polyglactin 910, silk stures and polyester sutures.
+These include pga, polyglactin 910, silk and polyester sutures.

 Coated and uncoated sutures